Stochastic Forward-Backward Deconvolution: Training Diffusion Models with Finite Noisy Datasets: Prelimilaries

-\citet{DarasDD2024} demonstrated the effectiveness of this framework only in fine-tuning latent diffusion models, leaving its efficacy when training from scratch unreported.
+It can be shown that if $D_{\phiv}$ minimizes the consistency loss for all $r, s$ and perfectly learns the score function for $t > \zeta$, then $\frac{D_{\phiv}(\xv_t, t) - \xv_t}{\sigma_t^2}$ becomes an exact estimator of the score function for all $t \in [0, T]$.
+Consequently, the distribution $p_0 = p_\text{data}$ can be sampled by solving \cref{eq:anderson_bwd}. \citet{DarasDD2024} demonstrated the effectiveness of this framework only in fine-tuning latent diffusion models, leaving its efficacy when training from scratch unreported.
 Moreover, as sampling from $p_{r|s}$ depends on the model’s approximation of the score (which is particularly challenging to estimate accurately for $t < \zeta$) rather than the ground truth, there remains a gap between the theoretical framework and its practical implementation.
 This gap limits the extent to which the algorithm’s effectiveness is supported by their theoretical results.